-The Proposed project is designed to connect into sewer infrastructure contingent upon the MSWD proposed RWWTP and a 21" sewer line proposed on Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
-However, the development of the proposed project is not reliant on the installation of sewer and as an alternative is designed with a septic system and leech field for on-site waste disposal.
-The septic system and leech field will be properly abated per City and County standards once MSWD sewer infrastructure or some equal infrastructure is installed and operating.
+The Proposed project is designed to connect into sewer infrastructure contingent upon on the MSWD proposed RWWTP and a 21" sewer line proposed in Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
+However, the development of the proposed project is not reliant on the installation of sewer and as an alternative is designed with a clarifier and holding tank for on-site waste disposal.
+The septic system will be properly abated per City and County standards once MSWD sewer infrastructure or some equal infrastructure is installed and operating.